carpentries/maintainer-onboarding/_episodes/01-welcome.md

 The best way to learn Git is to work with it, and we encourage you to reach out to your co-Maintainers and others in the Maintainer community for support and resources.
 We have regular co-working sessions where you can bring questions to the group, and also provide each other support in asynchronous communication channels.
 We'll introduce those channels momentarily.
+The Software-Carpentry [Git Novice lesson](https://swcarpentry.github.io/git-novice/) is also a great resource for learning and reviewing the basics you will need to maintain your lesson.

 ## Goals for Lesson Maintanence